gaelrenoux/tranzactio/README.md

 val zio: ZIO[Connection, String, Long] = ???
 val simple: ZIO[Database, String, Long] = Database.transactionOrDie(zio)

-// If you have an additional environment, use the *R method. val zioEnv: ZIO[Connection with Console, String, Long] = ??? val withEnv: ZIO[Database with Console, String, Long] = Database.transactionOrDie(zioEnv)
+// If you have an additional environment, it would end up on the resulting effect as well. val zioEnv: ZIO[Connection with Console, String, Long] = ??? val withEnv: ZIO[Database with Console, String, Long] = Database.transactionOrDie(zioEnv)